BS-CLS BOOK CONTENT

 c) I am a student.

-3. Which greeting would you use when meeting a teacher in the morning?
+d) I be a boy. - Which greeting would you use when meeting a teacher in the morning?

 a) What's up, teacher?